a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 Yes!
 This camp is for musicians, singers, and fans of traditional American music.
 Typically, most of the campers in our intensive classes are adults, so the classes are geared to an adult attention span.
 But campers of all ages are welcome as long as they’re into the music and can stay focused during class.
 Usually about 10-15% of our campers are kids, and we are always looking for more young people to keep this music going into the future.
 It is definitely a family-friendly event, and the multi-generational aspect of camp is one of its best and most unique features.

-Bluegrass is big at this camp, oldtime also, and additionally we include one other style of traditional American music at each camp (rotating), which could be: jugband, Celtic (the roots!), swing, classic country, etc.
+Bluegrass is big at this camp, oldtime also, and additionally we include one other style of traditional American music at each camp (rotating), which could be: Jugband, Celtic (the roots!), Swing, Classic Country, etc.

 Typically we have over 200 campers, plus about 45 people on staff.